AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * It's working well, except for RF transmit power.

-* Added the 1nF capacitor between L35 and C112, so TX\_PA\_DRV cannot
-  be used on this board.
+* Added the 1nF capacitor on the PA input between L35 and C112, so TX\_PA\_DRV cannot be used on this board.
 (Well, not true any more.)

 * The Iref input is modified to match what the datasheet says it should be.
 Except the 68nH inductor got lost, so I put on an 83nH inductor, but that shouldn't matter.
 It has Iref going to the inductor, then the 240ohm resistor, and the 0.1uF capacitor from above the inductor to ground.

+* C117 has been changed to a 68pF capacitor, I believe.

 * Change the L match on the PA input to a 47pf capacitor and a 15nH inductor.
 This seems to work ok, though per simulation it has more loss than the two inductor L match.
 This does make TX\_PA\_DRV usable.
+Note that this is currently wrong on the board, the capacitor and inductor are switched places.
+The 15nH should go in L38's place and the capacitor should go in L27's place.

 * The PA power input inductor (L37) has been changed to 100nH.